 Before coming to Manchester, Daskal served as the town manager of Westminster, Vt., from July 2011, until March 2013.
 That made him the youngest town manager in the state at the time of his hiring there, and his management skills were quickly put to the test when Tropical Storm Irene struck 30 days into his tenure, he said.

 But the opportunities and broader scope of municipal government in a slightly larger town - Westminster, located on Route 5 slightly north of Brattleboro along the Connecticut River has a population of about 3,210, according to the town's Web site - attracted him to Manchester, he said.
 According to the Brattleboro Reformer, Daskal won plaudits from the select board in Westminster for his handling of the crisis brought on by Irene, and for subsequent flooding the town endured in May 2012.
-He was praised by the town officials for his success at securing $1.1 million in FEMA money to help the town pay for bridge and road repairs needed afterwards, in addition to being an effective day-to-day town manager.

 The completion of the roundabout and the Park House at the town's Recreation Park indicated there are possibilities and opportunities here for some "interesting changes," he said.